SauravRai/Work_On_Audio/Definitions.md

 and zeroes to achieve a desired effect.

-Why DSP is used and what does it an edge in simple devices: https://www.soundguys.com/what-is-dsp-28013/
+Why DSP is used and what does it an edge in simple devices:
+What is the difference between DSP and CPU?
+Why do DSPs matter
+https://www.soundguys.com/what-is-dsp-28013/